TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/UsingSetting/PageTSconfig.rst

    The configuration is stored in the database and not in the file system.
 Therefore it cannot be kept under version control.
 This strategy is not recommended.
-Setting Page TSconfig in the page properties directly is available for backward-compatibility reason and for quickly trying out some settings in development only.
+Setting Page TSconfig in the page properties directly is available for backward-compatibility reasons and for quickly trying out some settings in development only.

 .. index:: pair: Page TSconfig; Verify configuration